Mewar Express: Traction

-The 12963/12964 Mewar Express is hauled by Tughlakabad or Vadodara-based WAP-7 electric locomotive power from Udaipur City to Hazrat Nizamuddin and vice versa.
+The 12963/12964 Mewar Express is hauled by Tughlakabad Loco Shed or Vadodara Loco Shed-based WAP-7 electric locomotive from Udaipur City to Hazrat Nizamuddin and vice versa.

-The 12965/12966 Mewar Express was hauled by a Bhagat Ki Kothi-based WDP-4 / WDP-4B / WDP-4D diesel locomotive in its entire journey, until the service was withdrawn on 27/09/2008.
+The 12965/12966 Mewar Express was hauled by a Bhagat Ki Kothi Loco Shed-based WDP-4 / WDP-4B / WDP-4D diesel locomotive in its entire journey, until the service was withdrawn on 27/09/2008.

 Accident

 On 21 October 2009, a Mewar Express train was stopped at red light signal in Mathura when a Goa Express train hit it from behind.
 There were 25 deaths.